 The path was simple.
 She went along her own street, Foster, then bore right around Upland, which curved for a long time to join Franklin.
 Franklin followed a small ravine, and on the other side of the ravine were homes where the lights came on as Nina sat and watched.

-Nina quickly learned that Mr. Hicks kept very regular ours.
+Nina quickly learned Mr. Hicks kept very regular ours.
 His dinner was always at seven.
-He ate on a television tray set in front of a small set that had the old-style rabbit ear antennae.
+He ate on a television tray set in front of a small set with the old-style rabbit ear antennae.
 Nina couldn't tell what he watched, but it looked like the news.
 After dinner he went into his kitchen and washed his dishes.
 To observe him there, Nina had to change her vantage point by a few feet.
-She felt lucky that the rooms he spent time in were the ones that faced the ravine.
+She felt lucky the rooms he spent time in were the ones facing the ravine.
 After he did the dishes, he sat and read in the same room in which he had eaten.